mdx-workshop/mdx-submissions21/paper.md

 # Introductions and Related Works
 Music source separation aims at decomposing a music mixture into several soundtracks, such as `Vocals`, `Bass`, `Drums`, and `Other` tracks.
 It is closely related to topics like music transcription, remixing, and retrieval.
 Based on deep learning models, most of the early studies [@jansson2017singing;@takahashi2018mmdenselstm] perform separations in the frequency domain by estimating the ideal ratio masks (IRM) of the magnitude spectrogram and reusing the phase of the mixture.
 Later, time-domain models [@defossez2019demucs] start to demonstrate SoTA performance using direct waveform modeling, which does not involve transformations like short-time fourier transform (STFT).
 In this case, phase information can be implicitly estimated and models will not be restricted with the fixed time-frequency resolution.
 To enhance the MSS performance, @liu2020voice chooses to employ self-attension mechanism and Dense-UNet architecture. @choi2019investigating compares the performance of several types of UNet built with different intermediate blocks.
 To alleviate the computational cost, @kadandale2020multi designs a multi-task model to replace source-dedicated models.
 Also, [@liu2020channel] proposes to use the channel-wise subband feature to reduce resource consumptions and improve separation performance.
 Recently, [@kong2021decoupling] conducted experiments on the MSS system theoretical upper bound, which proves the limitation of IRMs and the importance of phase estimation.

+In the next section, we will introduce the detail architecture of CWS-PResUNet as well as ByteMSS, the system we submitted for the MDX Challenge [@mitsufuji2021music].

 ![Overview of the CWS-PResUNet and a comparison between using magnitude and channel-wise subband spectrogram as the input feature.^[We use mono signal for simple illustration.]](graphs/main.png){ width=100% }

 # Method

-In this section, we will introduce the CWS-PResUNet we proposed and briefly ByteMSS, the system we submitted for the MDX Challenge [@mitsufuji2021music].

 CWS-PResUNet is a ResUNet [@zhang2018road;@liu2021voicefixer] based model integrating the CWS feature [@liu2020channel] and the cIRM estimation strategies described in @kong2021decoupling.
 The overall pipeline is summarized in Figure 1a.
 For a stereo mixture signal $x \in R^{2\times L}$, where $L$ stands for signal length, we first utilize pre-defined analysis filters ${h}^{(j)},j=1,2,3,4$ to perform subband decompositions:
 $$